HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if 🙋 used
-  - while
+  - while 🙋 used
-  - do..while
+  - do..while 🙋 used
-  - for
+  - for 🙋 used
   - for..in
   - for..of
   - for await
-  - throw
+  - throw 🙋 used
-  - break
+  - break 🙋 used
-  - continue
+  - continue 🙋 used
   - import
   - export
   - label
-  - try..catch
+  - try..catch 🙋 used
-  - switch
+  - switch 🙋 used
   - class
-  - new Error
+  - new Error 🙋 used
   - with
 - Functions
-  - function declaration
+  - function declaration 🙋 used
-  - function expression
+  - function expression 🙋 used
-  - return
+  - return 🙋 used
-  - default parameters
+  - default parameters 🙋 used
   - functional object
 - Data structures
-  - Array
+  - Array 🙋 used
   - mixin
   - extend
   - typed arrays
   - Map
   - Set
   - undefined